 Get in touch and we'll call you back

 See how we helped others

 Cerebral palsy is a type of brain injury that can occur before, during or after birth.
-It affects muscle movement and motor skills, making it harder for the body to move in a coordinated manner.
+It affects muscle movement and motor skills, which can make coordination and balance more difficult.

-It can be unavoidable due to the brain not developing properly when growing in the womb.
-However, damage to a baby’s brain during or after birth can also cause it.
+Sometimes, cerebral palsy can be unavoidable due to the brain not developing normally while growing in the womb.
+However, it can also be caused by brain damage during or after birth.
 This can be due to:

 - Asphyxiation – the brain temporarily not getting enough oxygen

 - Serious head injury